MKilani/Djehuty/README.md

 The ZWSP is invisible in the final output, but various text editors allow displaying it together with other Formatting Marks when the Formatting Marks option is activated.
 Therefore, for instance:

-- Without Formatting Marks option is activated
+- Without Formatting Marks option activated

 <p align="center">
 <img src="imagesReadme/Without_Formatting_Marks.jpg" width="400">
 </p>

-- With Formatting Marks option is activated
+- With Formatting Marks option activated

 <p align="center">
 <img src="imagesReadme/With_Formatting_Marks.jpg" width="400">